sjelin/FluidJS/README.md

 	Fluid.attachView($elem, ViewClass[, model1[, model2[, ...]]])
 ```

-Where `$elem` is the object which the root view will be controling from now
+Where `$elem` is the object which the root view will be controlling from now
 on, `ViewClass` is the class of the root view, and `model1, model2, ...` are
 the models which the root view will be based off of.